Mawadah Al-Maghrabi

-Mawadah Yahya Al-Maghrabi (مودة يحيى المغربي; born 1 January 2009) is a Saudi Arabian footballer who plays as a Winger for Saudi Women's Premier League club Al-Nassr.
+Mawadah Yahya Al-Maghrabi (مودة يحيى المغربي; born 1 January 2009) is a Saudi Arabian footballer who plays as a Winger for Saudi Women's Premier League club Al-Hilal.

 Club career

 In November 2024, Al-Nassr signed Mawadah Al-Maghrabi from the Golden Eagles, to participate with them in the second edition of the 2024–25 Saudi Women's U-17 Tournament, and she won second place and the silver medal with them.

 In April 2025, after concluding her participation in the 2024–25 Saudi Women's U-17 Tournament, Al-Maghrabi joined Al-Nassr's Under-15 team and participated with them in the first edition of the Saudi Girls' U-15 Tournament as team captain, winning the championship title for the Riyadh Region.

 In addition to her participation with the under-17 team in the first edition of the 2025–26 Saudi Girls' U-17 Premier League, Al-Maghrabi was able to play her first match in the 2025–26 Saudi Women's Premier League on 13 November 2025 with Al-Nassr against Neom, when she participated as a substitute player in the 88th minute of the second half.

+In the summer of 2026, Al-Maghrabi decided to leave Al-Nassr and move to Al-Hilal, joining them for the 2026–27 Saudi Girls' U-17 Premier League.